What Does Lipedema Look Like? | Typical Physical Features

 Differences from Other Conditions

-Unfortunately due to a severe lack of awareness, Lipedema is frequently mistaken for other conditions like obesity or Lymphedema.
+Unfortunately even though Lipedema is common, there is a severe lack of awareness, and Lipedema is frequently mistaken for other conditions like obesity or Lymphedema.
 Here’s how to differentiate:

 Lipedema vs. Obesity